 Mr de Souza helped found ADVOC Asia in 1994, an international network of respected law firms established to help clients respond to the opportunities presented by the rapidly growing Asia Pacific economies.
-He was ADVOC Asia's President from 2002 to 2014 and is currently a member of ADVOC's International Executive.
+He was ADVOC Asia's President from 2002 to 2014.
 Mr de Souza is also the Chair of Civic Disability Services Limited and a Director of the Hungry Point Reserve Trust.